dodyirawan85/dell-vostro-3468-hackintosh/README.md

 ### Partially working

+#### Audio

+Audio on speakers and headphones sometimes bugged after sleep with charger disconnected.

 #### Keyboard

 Brightness keys wrongly mapped.
 Use FN + S for decrease brightness and FN + B for increase brightness